MicrosoftDocs/bing-docs/bing-docs/bing-video-search/video-insights.md

 ---
 title: Get video insights using the Bing Video Search API
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Learn how to use the Bing Video Search API to get more information about videos, such as related videos.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-video-search
 ms.topic: conceptual
-ms.date: 01/31/2019
+ms.date: 07/15/2020
 ms.author: scottwhi
 ---

 # Get insights about a video

 Each video returned by the Bing Video Search API includes a video ID that you can use to get more information about it, such as related videos.
-To get insights about a video, get its [videoId](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-video-api-v7-reference#video-videoid) token in the API response.
+To get insights about a video, get its [videoId](reference/response-objects.md#video-videoid) token in the API response.

 ```json
     "value" : [